-General Minimum Qualifications: Two years of college or a completed A.A. program with an emphasis in chemistry, biology or physics or the equivalent in education, training and experience.
+General Minimum Qualifications: Requires two years of college or a completed A.A. program with an emphasis on chemistry, biology, physics, or related science or equivalent in training and/or experience.

 The candidate selected for this position is required to undergo a drug screening test prior to a final offer of employment being made.